nataliaGrudzien/sitOnChair/README.md

 # sitOnChair
-neat and tidy page for small company
 ### [See how it works](https://nataliagrudzien.github.io/sitOnChair/) ###

+Simple neat and tidy website for small company with a contact form and a calculator.
 ---------------------
 // HTML, CSS, vanilla JS